diogotcorreia/master-thesis/docs/content/ch05-results.typ

 `getattr`/`setattr` or `__getitem__`/`__setitem__`.
-Reading deepdiff's documentation and examples reveals that the `Delta` class commonly takes a `DeepDiff` object as an argument, which provides it with, amongst other details, a paths in a string form, such as `root.['foo'].bar`.
+Reading deepdiff's documentation and examples reveals that the `Delta` class commonly takes a `DeepDiff` object as an argument, which provides it with, amongst other details, a path in string form, such as `"root.['foo'].bar"`.
 This information is stored internally by `Delta` in its `diff` attribute as a Python dictionary.
 @code:deepdiff-delta-usage shows the expected usage of the library,